-While major construction projects are normally done in conjunction with other infrastructure improvements done by Park City or Summit County, there were a few significant capital renewal projects during 2022 undertaken by the District without involvement by the City or County.
-During 2022, \$1,459,357 was spent on construction and related costs (50%-renewal, 50%-capital/capacity related) to rehabilitate the Silver Creek Trunkline.
-A total of \$734,280 was spent to purchase a server for virtualization (\$29,027), replace a jet truck (\$445,634), replace 3 crew trucks (\$121,922), upgrade some computers/laptops (\$16,057), replace an aerator at the East Canyon Treatment plant (\$110,013), and upgrade a BOD incubator (\$7,311).
-These items are part of the District's scheduled, long-term plans.
+While major construction projects are normally done in conjunction with other infrastructure improvements done by Park City or Summit County, there were a few significant capital renewal projects during 2023 undertaken by the District without involvement by the City or County.
+During 2023, \$982,725 was spent on construction and related costs (50%-renewal, 50%-capital/capacity related) to rehabilitate the Silver Creek Trunkline. \$984,148 was spent on the rehabilitation and expansion of the East Canyon Trunkline. \$2,872,742 was spent on the design and other preconstruction related costs associated with the future expansion of the East Canyon water reclamation facility.
+A total of \$418,054 was spent on the following equipment: Network System Battery backup at the administration building, engineering pickup truck replacement, redundant camera and manhole saw for the collections department, a new forklift, gritter pump and headworks gas monitor for the East Canyon Treatment Plant, asphalt sealing at the Silver Creek Treatment Plant, and a new dump truck for the solids department to haul sludge to the dump.

-The District treatment staff conducted fourteen (14) plant tours for school groups, neighbors, and wastewater professionals during 2022.
+The District treatment staff conducted twenty (20) plant tours for school groups, neighbors, and wastewater professionals during 2023.
 Both reclamation facilities are classified as Grade IV facilities by the State of Utah.